agronholm/apscheduler/docs/userguide.rst

 enforce the uniqueness of schedule identifiers).
 You'll also need to decide what to do if the schedule already exists in the data store (that is, when the application is started the second time) by passing the ``conflict_policy`` argument.
-Usually you want the :data:`~apscheduler.ConflictPolicy.replace` option, which replaces the existing schedule with the new one.
+Usually you want the :data:`~ConflictPolicy.replace` option, which replaces the existing schedule with the new one.

 .. seealso:: You can find practical examples of persistent data stores in the